Ho-Ro/ArdPicProg/README.md

   implements the serial protocol and controls the PIC programming process on the computer side.
 Tested under Linux, should also work on Windows.

+* [QPICkit](https://github.com/Ho-Ro/QPICkit) is a simple GUI for `ardpicprog` and `pk2cmd`, the CLI for use with the original PICkit2 and compatible programmer devices.